LucasAmos/lucasamos.dev-next/src/posts/crazythings.md

 8. I joined Big Bank B, in my first refinement session the developers assigned 3 story points to changing the text on a button.
 Yep it was one of those places.
 Legacy banks are where good developers go to die.

 9. Cloud company implemented their flagship product using DynamoDB and every database query was a scan.
 I created indexes and refactored 7 out of the 8 scans into queries.
-However, the most important scan matched on 3 column values and could not be refactored.
+However, the most important scan matched on 3 column values and could be refactored.
 The table had thousands of new entries added every day, you can guess how that worked out.

 10. Global distributor spent years paying 100s of Ks a year for a licenses for an enterprise software offering but due to technical immaturity and a lack of expertise they were unable to migrate away from the free community edition that they were running of the same piece of software.
 A year later they made 5 senior engineers redundant as they needed to save money.

 11. Global distributor ran self managed container orchestration platform on EC2, the version of the software was deprecated many years earlier and the platform had zero scaling.
 When the business wanted to run large tests all developer CI/CD pipelines were frozen and when they were resumed queues of over an hour were common due to the lack of scaling.
 The EC2 instances sat idle between 5pm and 9am helping to pay for Bezos's second yacht.

 12. Big Bank A had a globally distributed team (Glasgow, London, Northampton, Pune).
-In one daily scrum call with ten people on the call a developer in Glasgow spent 30 minutes pair photoshopping with a developer in Pune trying to correct the aspect ratios of a splash screen image so that a diverse carousel of people could be created.
+In one daily scrum call with ten people on the call a developer in Glasgow spent 30 minutes pair photoshopping with a developer in Pune trying to correct the aspect ratios of a splash screen image so that a diverse carousel people could be created.